openpolis/django-uwsgi-taskmanager/docs/howtos/users_admin_gui.rst

 How to manage tasks in the django admin site
 --------------------------------------------

-This documentation is for **users** that want to manage management tasks within the django admin site.
+This documentation is for **users** that want to manage tasks within the django admin site.

 It is supposed that the users know the basic usage of a django admin interface, so CRUD operations will not be descibed here.